 Prior to joining the Department of Justice, Bill was with O’Melveny & Myers LLP in Washington, D.C., where he defended corporations and individuals in white collar matters, conducted internal investigations, and litigated antitrust and other complex civil cases.

-Recognized as a leading lawyer by Chambers Global, The World's Leading Lawyers for Business (2016) and according to market sources is "an incredibly smart, diligent and conscientious lawyer with an encyclopedic knowledge of the FCPA and its precedents.”
+Recognized as a leading lawyer by Chambers Global, The World's Leading Lawyers for Business (2016) ("an incredibly smart, diligent and conscientious lawyer with an encyclopedic knowledge of the FCPA and its precedents”)

 Listed in The Legal 500 U.S. (2014)